casbin/casbin-website/docs/WebpageController.md

 ```

 ## Quick Start
-You can use `manual` mode in your frontend application, and set the permission whenever you wish:
+You can use `manual` mode in your frontend application, and set the permission whenever you wish.
 ```Javascript
 const casbinjs = require("casbin.js");
 // Set the user's permission:
 // He/She can read `data1` and `data2` objects and can write `data1` object
 const permission = {